Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_lr.md

 ## Installation and setup

 BioNetGen features a convenient interface via the Microsoft Visual Studio Code editor.
 To see how to set up and install the necessary software, please visit their [setup and installation page](http://bionetgen.org/install).
-(Click on "installation instructions").

 <!-- Old Paragraph -->
 <!-- [RuleBender](https://github.com/RuleWorld/rulebender/releases/tag/RuleBender-2.3.2) is the graphical interface for BioNetGen.
 Please [download](https://github.com/RuleWorld/rulebender/releases/tag/RuleBender-2.3.2) the version corresponding to your operating system.
 Here is a step-by-step [installation guide](https://github.com/RuleWorld/rulebender/blob/master/docs/RuleBender-installation-guide.pdf). -->